maierbn/opendihu/readme.md

 [![CodeFactor](https://www.codefactor.io/repository/github/maierbn/opendihu/badge/develop)](https://www.codefactor.io/repository/github/maierbn/opendihu/overview/develop)

 # Overview
-Opendihu is a software framework solves static and dynamic multi-physics problems, spatially discretized in 1D, 2D and 3D by the finite element method.
+Opendihu is a software framework that solves static and dynamic multi-physics problems, spatially discretized in 1D, 2D and 3D by the finite element method.
 Our core design goals are usability, performance and extensibility.

-Usability refers to the process of configuring a given simulation with the python interface, running variants of the simulation and producing output in different file formats.
+Good usability refers to the process of configuring a given simulation with the python interface, running variants of the simulation and producing output in helpful file formats.
 Because of the contained python interpreter reconfiguration is possible at runtime.

 The performance goal is satisfied within the C++ core implementation.
 The data structures avoid expensive data copy and allow for vectorization.
 All structured grid functionality is designed for parallel execution.
+We closely build on the parallely efficient [PETSc](https://www.mcs.anl.gov/petsc/) library without overhead.
 The code was successfully run on 27,000 cores on the supercomputer "Hazel Hen" in Stuttgart.

 The framework is extensible to future models.
 It provides infrastructure to store and manipulate scalar and vector fields, handle input and output, assemble system matrices and interface various PETSc solvers.
-For example, there is support for CellML, a format for interchanging systems of ordinary equations.
+For example, there is support for [CellML](https://www.cellml.org/), a format for interchanging systems of ordinary equations.
 The framework and its applications are constantly extended.
 However, there are stable releases.

 # Installation
-Opendihu is built upon successful, existing open-source projects, like PETSc, Python, Easylogging++, etc. This means that an installation has to provide all these packages, too.
+Opendihu is built upon existing, successful open-source projects, like PETSc, Python, Easylogging++, etc. This means that an installation has to provide all these packages, too.
 We include a build system that automatically downloads and builds all needed dependencies.
 It was successfully tested on Ubuntu 16.04, 18.04 and Debian as well as on the supercomputer Hazel Hen.
 It should work on other Linux distributions as well.
 If something fails, usually minor adjustments in the configuration solve the problem.

 For users that only want to quickly check the functionality without a lengthy installation process, we provide a docker image of opendihu.
 This serves all the available functionality, except that parallel execution in docker containers is generally hardly possible.
 Because this is key to efficiently computing simulations, we recommend the native installation.